stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter3_Use_Cases.md

 ## Compare Results

 Simply displaying the results and outputs of each solver-run is not enough.
-It is more important to compare that data between several solver.
+It is more important to compare the results between several solver.
+Are there differences between their results on specific benchmarks?
+Also, a list of jobs should be displayable at once.
+A historical comparison is the most important aspect of this use case, as the developers of a solver would want to track the evolution of their tool.

+## Querriyng

 ## Interpret Outputs as possible XML-Proofs